NotDomino/Term-Crawler/README.md

 - basic enemy movement
 - 'ESC' for menu
 - logs
-- Player stats
+- On screen Player stats
-- Fancy looking rectangle
+- Fancy looking boxes
 - Map Scrolling
 - Shitty code
+- automatic geometry
+- NPC interaction

 # Why? what's wrong with you?
 I did a fair bit of googling for "2D RPG dungeon crawler in console" and couldn't find anything even remotely close to what i'm currently doing.
 It was all text-based stuff, i swear some of you people have no imagination... it's almost like you _enjoy_ the idea of not suffering...